 In most states, only one type of custodial account is allowed.
 Stash offers custodial accounts of both types, so you can choose whichever is allowed by applicable law in your state.

 2. Who can open a custodial account?

-Any adult can open a custodial account for a child.
-It’s common for parents to open custodial accounts for their children, but any adult–grandparent, aunt, uncle, godparent, chosen family member, and so on—can open one.
+Opening a custodial account isn’t limited to biological parents; it’s a flexible way for any caring adult to contribute to a child’s financial journey and set them up for a secure future.
+Any adult–grandparent, aunt, uncle, godparent, chosen family member, supportive teacher or mentor, and so on—can open one.
 To be clear, the adult who opens the account is the custodian of the account, not necessarily the child’s custodian.

 The custodian will need some information to open the account, including the child’s full name, date of birth, and social security number.

 3. Do custodial accounts impact taxes or financial aid?

 They might.
 If you plan to open a custodial account, you may want to learn more about the tax implications and the potential impact on the child’s ability to get financial aid for college.
 Learn how you can best save for college without impacting financial aid.